Referendum Official Results

 Below is a regularly updated list of frequently asked questions related to the referendum.
 If your question is not addressed in the documents and resources found on this page, please send your questions or feedback to email@example.com.

-- NEW!
-Why is there a statement in the Preamble to the Fifth Amendment that Sea Pines Resort (“SPR”) is the successor in interest to Sea Pines Plantation Company (“SPPC”)?
+- Why is there a statement in the Preamble to the Fifth Amendment that Sea Pines Resort (“SPR”) is the successor in interest to Sea Pines Plantation Company (“SPPC”)?

 - The mention that SPR is the successor of SPCC was included for clarification only since the Third Amendment to the 1974 Amendments, adopted in 2007, has already expressly acknowledged that SPR is successor in interest to SPCC.
 The statement in the Fifth Amendment was drafted by CSA’s attorney, and any argument that suggests the Resort demanded this phrase to resolve any contention regarding its, or its predecessor company’s, assessments is entirely false.

-- NEW!
-Can you provide an overview of the Resort’s proposed contribution to the Infrastructure Improvement Fund? an you provide an overview of the Resort’s proposed contribution to the Infrastructure Improvement Fund?
+- Can you provide an overview of the Resort’s proposed contribution to the Infrastructure Improvement Fund? an you provide an overview of the Resort’s proposed contribution to the Infrastructure Improvement Fund?

 - If the Referendum passes, the Resort will contribute 0.25% of its Adjusted Gross Resort Revenue, which will go into the newly created Infrastructure Improvement Fund.
 Added to the 0.50% that the Resort contributes to the general funds, the Resort’s total contributions will be the same 0.75% it would have paid had the 2019 referendum passed.

-- NEW!
-What will be the percentage increase paid by the Resort, Commercial Property Owners and Residential Property Owners if the Referendum passes?
+- What will be the percentage increase paid by the Resort, Commercial Property Owners and Residential Property Owners if the Referendum passes?